DEPA: Self-Supervised Audio Embedding for Depression Detection: DEPA: Self-Supervised Audio Embedding

-\textbf{Decoder architecture:} The decoder upsamples the encoder output $\mathbf{v}$ via three transposed convolutional upsampling blocks and predicts the center spectrogram $\mathbf{M}_0^{'} \in \mathbb{R}^{T \times F}$.
+\paragraph*{Decoder architecture} The decoder upsamples the encoder output $\mathbf{v}$ via four transposed convolutional upsampling blocks and predicts the center spectrogram $\mathbf{M}_0^{'} \in \mathbb{R}^{T \times D}$.
 The encoder-decoder architecture is shown in \Cref{fig:encoder-decoder}.

 After pretraining the encoder-decoder network, DEPA is extracted via feeding a variable-length audio segment $\mathbf{R}$ (here on patient response-level) into the encoder model and obtaining a single $|\mathbf{v}|=256$-dimensional embedding per segment.
-The sequence of DEPA embeddings is then further fed into a depression detection network, which will be discussed in \Cref{sec:depression_detection}.
+The sequence of DEPA embeddings is then further fed into a depression detection network, which can be seen in \Cref{fig:detection_model}.